zentby/dockerspace/couchdb/Migration.md

 Open your browser for the [new CouchDB](http://127.0.0.1:5988/_utils/) server on your local.

 Login using the user/password for the CouchDB.
+> The couch in container needs to be configured as a 'cluster' instead of of 'single node'.
+[Here is a simple instruction](http://imagizer.imageshack.us/a/img923/35/iZAWSa.gif) to setup.

 Open the tab 'Replication'
 ![Replication Page](http://imagizer.imageshack.us/a/img922/6200/Gf3K5X.gif)

 The `Remote` address is actually the database url that directing to our local(127.0.0.1) and the `Local` is the server itself that stroring docker data.